Article Collection

 -

-Data is sent in “frames”, i.e. blocks of data separated by null byte.
+Data is sent in “frames”, blocks of data separated by null byte.
 This null byte is the only network overhead caused by ZeroMQ

 -